sharmapankaj2512/sharmapankaj2512.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 I am a polyglot programmer and a clean code evengelist.

-For most part of my career I have worked as a backend developer on Java, Groovy, C# and Node stacks.
+For most part of my career I have worked as a backend developer on _Java, Groovy, C# & Node_ stacks.
 I am particularly good at building scalable apps.

+### Areas of interest

+- Distributed systems
+-  Cloud computing
-Areas of interest: Distributed systems, Cloud computing, Object oriented programming & Functional programming.
+-  Object oriented programming
+-  Functional programming

 ### Contact me